la10nay/la10nay/README.md

 - 👋 Hi, I’m @la10nay
-- 👀 I’m interested in Front End Development
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning Java Script and complete my Fullstack course.
 - 💞️ I’m looking to collaborate on anyand everything I can help out with
 - 📫 How to reach me latinambell@gmail.com